Associate in Insurance Services (AIS) - Explained

 Back To: INSURANCE & RISK MANAGEMENT

-Associate In Insurance Services (AIS) Definition
+What is an Associate In Insurance Services (AIS)?

 The associate in Insurance Service is a professional designation awarded to insurance professionals that have passed the four national exams by the American Insurance Institute.
 Out of the four national exams, one is designed for the AIS program, while the other three are for the IIA program covering General Insurance.
 The specific course for the AIS program is known as Total Quality Management for Insurance Personnel.
 The AIS program exam plus the other three general insurance courses that are usually made available based on demand.